Research Funding Officer

 This is a busy and varied role in a customer-focused environment working with a range of research funder’s online systems, such as JE-S, Grants.Gov and ECAS.
 This role will suit someone with strong interpersonal and communication skills with the ability to interpret and explain complex funder policies to non-specialists.

 The successful candidate will hold an undergraduate degree and have significant experience of working within a research finance role, ideally in a higher education environment.
 They will be able to prioritise their workload effectively to meet deadlines, to work independently and to demonstrate a high level of accuracy and attention to detail.

 This is a challenging but highly rewarding opportunity for the right candidate.
-The post is available from October 2017.
+The post is available ASAP.

 The post is full-time and permanent.
 The salary will be on the Professional Support Pathway Grade 6 scale in the range £38,553 to £43,759 per annum (inclusive of London Weighting).
 The post will be subject to the LSHTM terms and conditions of service.
 Annual leave entitlement is 30 working days per year, pro rata for part time staff.
 In addition to this there are discretionary “Director’s Days”.
 Membership of the Pension Scheme is available.
 The post is based in London, Keppel Street.

 Applications should be made on-line via our website at http://jobs.lshtm.ac.uk.
+Applications should also include the names and email contacts of 2 referees who can be contacted immediately if shortlisted.
 Online applications will be accepted by the automated system until 10pm of the closing date.
 Any queries regarding the application process may be addressed to email@example.com.
-Applications should also include a curriculum vitae, and the names of 2 referees that can be contacted immediately if shortlisted.
+Please quote reference PSS-RM-09A.

 The London School of Hygiene & Tropical Medicine is committed to being an equal opportunities employer.